The New Recruiting Environment: How to Navigate Unprecedented Challenges

 Stay Positive, Stay Connected

 While this is a serious time, and actions are being taken quickly to prevent the spread of the virus, there is an opportunity think and act outside of conventional recruitment measures and adopt some new practices.
-To recruit in 2020, we must make the adjustments in what we do, the media we use to do it, and still be strategic in our thinking and our plan.
+To recruit during a pandemic, we must make the adjustments in what we do, the media we use to do it, and still be strategic in our thinking and our plan.

 PS&L offers online trainings for staff development, supports virtual visit opportunities, and consults on communication strategies for admitted students.
 For over 30 years, and during many national and world crises, we have supported the enrollment marketing of our higher education partners.
 Evolving to the needs of the day is what we do best.
 While we are all in a completely new business environment, PS&L is committed to providing our partners with meaningful enrollment marketing support and innovative solutions.